Carbon Capture and Sequestration

 This increase is calculated separately for each power plant type and each industry, to allow for the possibility that use of CCS is growing for certain plant types or industries, even as CCS usage remains flat or even decreases for other plant types or industries.

-The main way by which CCS usage can decline is if all of the power plants of a given type are being retired due to the policy package.
-For example, completely eliminating all coal plants will retire any CCS capacity associated with those coal plants.
-It is also possible for a user to specify an increase followed by a reduction in CCS use in his/her policy settings.
+The main way by which CCS usage can decline is if the user specifies an increase followed by a reduction in CCS use in their policy settings.
 However, in most situations, there will not be CCS equipment retirements during a model run, because the lifetime of CCS equipment is long (25-40 years) and any preexisting CCS equipment is relatively new, so retirements during the course of the model run are not significant.

 O&M Costs of CCS Equipment